-Tia Kramer is a social choreographer, site specific performance artist, and educator interested in everyday gestures of human connection.
-Through her projects she create experiences that prioritize empathy and engage participants in collective self reflection.
-Community and connection are both the source and the purpose of her creative work.
-Her collaborations and practice cultivate equity, empathy and mindfulness in the world.
+Tia Kramer is social choreographer, site specific performance artist, and educator interested in everyday gestures of human connection.
+Through her practice, she rearranges elements of daily life—relationships, site and community—to create experiences that interrupt the ordinary.
+She aspires to engage participants in acts of embodied poetry and collective imagination.

 Kramer’s work has been supported by the Seattle Art Museum OSP Residency, Andrew W. Mellon Foundation, Henry Art Gallery, 4Culture, Artist Trust, and the Eichholz Foundation but her biggest accomplishment to date is when her 5 year old son said “I’m already an artist, just like my mama.”
 Tia lives in Walla Walla, WA, a vibrant community nestled among expansive agricultural fields and the Blue Mountains.

 Visit her website to see what she current work.

 Performance for One Person, A series of public encounters choreographed with and for individual residents of Walla Walla, Washington

 Performance for One Person, A series of public encounters choreographed with and for individual residents of Walla Walla, Washington was devised by Tia Kramer in collaboration with writer/performer Sabina Rogers and dancer Kathryn Padberg.
 Each performance is researched in relationship with a single audience member and created in collaboration with their shared communities.
 Woven into the routine of the audience member’s life, these encounters unfold over the course of hours or days and often end in one culminating event.
 By rearranging elements of daily life—relationships, site and community—Kramer and her collaborators blur the line between everyday and performance.